HabitatFramework/UserGuide/interface/interface.rst

 	Allows users to specify if a pop-up message should be displayed following the completion of any of the split or merge operations.

 Reset Pending OSMM Update Status On Manual Update
-	Allows the user to choose if the status of OSMM Updates for the current INCID should be reset to 'Ignored' when an **attribute update** is applied.
+	Allows the user to choose if the status of any pending OSMM Updates for the current INCID should be reset to 'Ignored' when an **attribute update** is applied.

 .. index::
 	single: Options; Filter